What is the Wheelmobile?

 How do I find out when the Wheelmobile will be in my area?

-If you want to be notified when the Wheelmobile comes to your area, then fill out this form and we'll do our best to contact you.
+If you want to be notified when the Wheelmobile comes to your area, sign up for the Wheel Watchers Club and we'll do our best to contact you.
 We may not be able to contact everyone.
 Wheel of Fortune and its Producers reserve the right to determine, in their sole discretion, which registrants to contact in the general geographic area where the Wheelmobile is scheduled to appear.

 Wheel of Fortune is not responsible for incorrect or incomplete transcription of the registration information (regardless of cause).
 Usually, your local TV station runs a promotion to let you know when the Wheelmobile will be in your area.
 So keep watching your local Wheel of Fortune TV station for details as well.
 Wheel of Fortune's Wheelmobile is built proudly by Winnebago Industries, Inc. For more information on Winnebago Industries' line of recreational vehicles please visit www.winnebagoind.com.